joelpet/docker-quassel-irc/README.md

 match with the user inside the container.
 Run a new container from the same image and inspect a file with ln -ln in /tmp created with the current user to find out the uid/guid.

+## TODO

+- Give Quassel IRC docker container proper read access to LetsEncrypt SSL certs from host.
+- Figure out, and document how SSL certificate updates should be handled.